 The Technical Leader

 This type of leadership is very common among managers who used to be employed in operations themselves and is based on excellent knowledge of the field, equipment, products, and processes.

-Technical leaders provide a true wealth of information for their team members and represent the ultimate point of reference for the technical performance of the activity.
-However, simply understanding their team members’ work and the conditions in which the work is done is not enough to mobilize their troops.
+Technical leaders provide a wealth of information for their team members and represent the ultimate point of reference for the technical performance of the activity.
+However, simply understanding their team members’ work and the conditions in which it is done is not enough to mobilize their troops.

-Managers who fit this type of leadership tend to get too involved in their team’s activity, in a way that says “leave it, I’ll do it,” to continue creating value rather than helping the people they are responsible for to do so.
-Far from a lack of interest or conscientiousness, this is generally down to a lack of clarity about their manager role as well as inadequate support when new managers are promoted.
+Managers who fit this type of leadership tend to get too involved in their team’s activity, saying “leave it, I’ll do it,” to continue creating value rather than helping the people they are responsible for to do so.
+Far from a lack of interest or conscientiousness, this is generally down to a lack of clarity about their manager role and inadequate support when new managers are promoted.

 The Conqueror Manager

-Indeed, in their exclusively results-oriented vision, the conquering manager tends to overlook human relations and the long-term vision of the organization.
+Indeed, in their exclusively results-oriented vision, the conquering manager tends to overlook human relations and the organization's long-term vision.

 The lack of consideration and the frequent use of disciplinary measures can lead to latent frustration within the teams, leading to a drop in employee engagement and – in the long term – a record turnover rate.

-Moreover, employees rarely come forward with suggestions for improvements in such an atmosphere, for fear of being ignored or even dismissed.
+Moreover, employees rarely come forward with suggestions for improvements in such an atmosphere, fearing being ignored or even dismissed.